mlrun/mlrun/CONTRIBUTING.md

 ```shell
 minikube -n mlrun service mlrun-api
 ```
-Which will tunnel the mlrun api service to your local machine.
+Which will tunnel the MLRun api service to your local machine.
 You can then use the url that is outputted by this command to set the `MLRUN_DBPATH` environment variable.

 ### Adding System Tests